 - 1) Deactivation of the supplier in RU Marketplace/Oracle. - 2) Notification to University Ethics and Compliance. - 3) Notification to the Unit for any open transactions with the supplier. - 4) Closure of any open transactions subject to the terms of any existing contracts.

-STANDARD OPERATING PROCEDURE: 11.0 TRAVEL AND EXPENSE MANAGEMENT
+11.0 TRAVEL AND EXPENSE MANAGEMENT

-This procedure is in accordance with University Policy 40.4.1: Travel and Business Expense Policy.
+This procedure is in accordance with the Travel and Business Expense Policy 40.4.1.